 Dog owners may not have an easy time figuring out what to feed an older dog that won't eat.
 A decreased appetite in dogs can be due to normal body functions associated with aging, or it can be due to an internal or external source.
 Whatever it is, there are ways to address the issue and help your older dog eat naturally again.

-With CBD, your older dog can enjoy eating again and receiving the nutritional boost from the carefully selected food you provide it with.
+With premium broad-spectrum CBD for dogs, your older dog can enjoy eating again and receiving the nutritional boost from the carefully selected food you provide it with.
 If you want to check out CBD products, check out Holistapet!